ReelTalkers/reel-algorithm/README.md

 ##Data Description

-The MovieLens datasets contain 3 csv files that we are using data from.
+The MovieLens datasets contains 3 csv files that we are using data from.

 * movies.csv (3 fields)
   * `movieId`: unique integer identifer for each movie